LinCannn/ADM-HW2/README.md

 # ADM-HW2

-Second homework for the course "Advanced Algorithms for Data Mining"
+Second homework for the course "Algorithms for Data Mining"

 This homework is made by the collective effort of the following people:
 - Can Lin 1994375,